JaxPlays-Inc/jaxplays.org/content/productions/2023/2023-The-Great-American-Trailer-Park-Christmas.md

   - Cat Sutton
   - Izzy Hague
 orchestra:
-Genres:
+genres:
 - Musical
 - Comedy
 - Holiday
-Description: "Tinsel, twang, and trailer-park shenanigans collide in this riotous, offbeat holiday spectacle."
+description: "Tinsel, twang, and trailer-park shenanigans collide in this riotous, offbeat holiday spectacle."
 ---
 When the quirky residents of Armadillo Acres try to glam up their mobile home community for the holidays, an unexpected guest throws everyone for a loop.
 Between tacky lawn ornaments, stolen decorations, and a competitive decorating contest, it's a Christmas like no other.
 Get ready for an uproarious, heartwarming celebration of what makes a community a family, even when that family is more than a little dysfunctional.